Distilling Unitary Operations: A No-Go Theorem and Minimal Realization: Abstract

 \section{Abstract}

 Quantum gates executed on physical hardware are inevitably degraded by environmental noise.
 While state purification effectively distills static quantum resources, the dynamic execution of quantum algorithms requires a higher-order approach to mitigate errors on the operations themselves.
-In this work, we investigate \emph{unitary purification}: the task of utilizing a quantum higher-order operation to partially restore the ideal action of an unknown unitary corrupted by a known noise model.
+In this work, we investigate \emph{universal unitary purification}: the task of utilizing a quantum higher-order operation to partially restore the ideal action of an unknown unitary corrupted by a known noise model.
 Focusing on canonical depolarizing noise, we first reveal a fundamental operational obstruction.
 We prove that within the indefinite causal order framework, no nontrivial 2-slot higher-order operation can universally purify the set of single-qubit unitaries.
-Overcoming this strict limitation, we establish that a 3-slot architecture provides the minimal realization for non-trivial universal purification.
-We analytically derive the optimal average fidelity for the 3-slot regime, demonstrating that it strictly surpasses trivial strategies by systematically utilizing ancillary qubits as a quantum memory to absorb errors.
-Furthermore, we provide a concrete quantum circuit construction for this optimal higher-order operation.
+Overcoming this strict limitation, we establish that a 3-slot parallel architecture provides the minimal realization for non-trivial purification.
+We analytically derive the optimal average fidelity within the parallel 3-slot class, demonstrating that it strictly surpasses trivial strategies by systematically utilizing ancillary qubits as a quantum memory to absorb errors.
+Furthermore, we provide a concrete quantum circuit construction attaining this parallel optimum.
 Our results establish the strict theoretical boundaries of distilling clean operations from noisy gates, offering immediate architectural insights for robust gate design.